nietzhuang/Cycle-accurate-Eyeriss-model/README.md

 Current Progress:
-Support multiple filters.
-Layer shape as the same as 1st layer in AlexNet is computed well.
+Now, LowEyeriss is configurable.
+1st layer is computed after the configuration register is set and checked done.

 Next Progress:
-Design configuration register bank so that acclerator can reconfigure before each layers.
+Forward the computation to next layer, which is maximum pooling layer.
+Design computation scheme and corresponding dataflow for pooling.